Betweenmatt/TastyScript/README.md

 # TastyScript

 TastyScript is an open source procedural programming language designed to automate Android devices via location based touch events.
-The main purpose was to achieve support for game automation on native Android devices with a lightweight and robust system, yet the only limit to its application is your imagination.
+The main purpose was to achieve support for game automation on native Android devices with a lightweight and robust system.

 At the core, TastyScript sends simple commands to an ADB Shell (`input tap x y`), which are then sent to the device and executed.
 As of writing this(v1.3.1), TastyScript supports Touch, LongTouch, Swipe, SendText, KeyEvent, and a couple of screen shot features(CheckScreen and TakeScreenshot) which utilize the FrameBuffer to grab the screen directly from the device(without leaving screen shots on your device).